-Findings All VMHS teachers are required to submit their syllabus to an administrator for approval.
-In each syllabus, the teachers document pertinent information to the course including standards, course descriptions, student expectations, grading Supporting Evidence Teacher Syllabi & Course Outlines

-Many PLC teams have agreed on the alignment of grading procedures, weighting, late work policies etc. across subject areas and disciplines which increases consistency and clarity for our students and parents.
-Further alignment needs to be accomplished and will hopefully eventually be consistent across every PLC and

-Teachers use PowerSchool Learning (formerly known as Haiku), Remind 101 and the school website to share important information about current expectations to include upcoming assignments, notes from the lesson, and any information concerning future projects.
-Some teachers put the daily agenda on the board, as well as the objective or standard, or the essential question that students will be working on during that class period.
-Other teachers put this information on the actual assignments, notes or on their Haiku page.
+Findings Supporting Evidence All VMHS teachers are required to submit their syllabus to an administrator for approval.
+In each syllabus, the teachers document pertinent information to the course including standards, course descriptions, student expectations, grading Teacher Syllabi & Course Outlines PowerSchool Learning LMS policies and more.
+Many PLC teams have agreed on the alignment of grading procedures, weighting, (Haiku) late work policies etc. across subject areas and disciplines which increases consistency and clarity for our students and parents.
+Further alignment needs to be accomplished and will hopefully eventually be consistent across every PLC and PLC Notes Student Handbook department.
+Rubrics & student work samples Teachers use PowerSchool Learning (formerly known as Haiku), Remind 101 and Daily Agenda on the board the school website to share important information about current expectations to include upcoming assignments, notes from the lesson, and any information Samples of relearn, rework, concerning future projects.
+Some teachers put the daily agenda on the board, as well as the objective or standard, or the essential question that students will be multiple opportunities for success working on during that class period.
+Other teachers put this information on the Standardized rubrics for DBQs, actual assignments, notes or on their Haiku page. essays & project-based learning.
 A student planner is given to each student at VMHS during registration.
 This planner includes our mission statement, an explanation of C.L.A.S.S. and clearly defined behavioral expectations.
 It contains important information regarding our school policies, expectations, calendar, bell schedule, and provides students with a daily agenda in which to record assignments and due dates.

-Some teachers are piloting a standards-based grading (SBG) system, which helps to transition our focus to student achievement and content mastery of standards instead of meaningless compliance.
+DBQ common assessment scoring guide Some teachers are piloting a standards-based grading (SBG) system, which helps to transition our focus to student achievement and content mastery of standards instead of meaningless compliance.
 By reporting grades based on standards, students and parents are more aware of their individual performance levels based on standards as well as what is clearly expected of them.
 Teachers have built in multiple opportunities for success within their SBG classrooms to include test retakes, essay rewrites and other supported opportunities for all students to reach proficiency.

-Outlines

-PowerSchool Learning LMS

-(Haiku)

-PLC Notes

-Student Handbook

-Rubrics & student work samples

-Daily Agenda on the board

-Samples of relearn, rework,

-multiple opportunities for success

-Standardized rubrics for DBQs,

-essays & project-based learning.

-DBQ common assessment

-scoring guide